 - Use it as a macaron filling.

-- Fill a tart shell with chocolate namelaka and top it with fresh berries.
+- Fill Fruit Tartlets with chocolate Namelaka before topping with fresh berries.

 A 9×5 inch (23×13 cm) loaf pan is the perfect size, but really any baking dish or a set of ramekins will work well.